Limerick man who raped girl (13) jailed for 17 years

 A file photo of Patrick ‘Whacker’ O’Dea from who was jailed for 17 years for raping 13-year-old girl in Limerick.
 Photograph: Press 22

-A Limerick man has been jailed for 17 years after he raped a 13-year-old girl in a graveyard and continued a sexual relationship with her having manipulated her and isolated her from her friends.
+A Limerick man has been jailed for 17 years after he raped a 13-year-old girl in a graveyard and manipulated her and isolated her from her friends.

 Patrick O’Dea (51), also known as ‘Whacker’, of Pike Avenue, Limerick, pleaded guilty on the second day of his trial at the Central Criminal Court to charges of sexual assault and rape on dates in 1994 and 1995.